ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   Occupies bits 64 and 65 of octet 8.

 clock_seq:
-: The 14-bits containing the clock sequence.
+: The 14 bits containing the clock sequence.
   Occupies bits 66 through 79 (octets 8-9).

 node: